-The ispClock5600 provides an integral phase-locked-loop (PLL) which may be used to generate output clock signals at lower, higher, or the same frequency as a user-supplied input reference signal.
+The ispClock5500 provides an integrated phase-locked-loop (PLL) which may be used to generate output clock signals at lower, higher, or the same frequency as a user-supplied input reference signal.
 The core functions of the PLL are an edge-sensitive phase detector, a programmable loop filter, and a high-speed voltage-controlled oscillator (VCO).
-Additionally, a set of programmable input, output and feedback dividers (M, N, V[1..5]) is provided to support the synthesis of different output frequencies.
+Additionally, a set of programmable input, output and feedback dividers (M, N, V[1..5]) are provided to support the synthesis of different output frequencies.